 The initiative will also provide research and education centers at national parks that will bring international researchers, and environmental scouting programs to the region.

-The $68 million, 10-year initiative has been prepared for presentation to the Green Climate Fund in conjunction with the Biodiversity Division of the Environment & National Resources Ministry and Honduran Forest Service.
+The $64 million, 10-year initiative has been prepared for presentation to international donors in conjunction with the Biodiversity Division of the Environment & National Resources Ministry and Honduran Forest Service.
 To date MDI has provided 250 presentations at meetings with stakeholders, government ministries, and potential funders.
-The Initiative has broad support from the public, NGOs, and the public and private sector, with over 35 public hearings to date.
+The Initiative has broad support from the public, NGOs, and the public and private sector, with over 45 public hearings to date.

 - National Autonomous University of Honduras (UNAH)